muahchee/scruffyWiki/docs/notes/webdevNotes/using-mkdocs.md

 4. Commit and push to github repo
 5. Use 'mkdocs build' to make the HTML
 6. Use 'mkdocs gh-deploy' to deploy to github pages

+---

+## Interesting plugins/stuff to test out

+- [Icons and Emojis for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/) - honestly, i should take a better look at the documentation when i have the time.
+There's alot of exciting stuff here!

+- [mkdocs-literate-nav](https://github.com/oprypin/mkdocs-literate-nav) - can put nav in separate markdown file, also enables wildcard selector for files.
+It would be great if I could set it up so that I don't need to manually add each note into the nav.

+    - MkDocs uses the highest level heading as the inferred title.
+Yay!
+I don't need to write it in the yml anymore!
+    - check how pages are ordered without me specifying

+- [mkdocs-section-index](https://github.com/oprypin/mkdocs-section-index) - allow clickable sections that lead to an index page